firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/what-its-not.md

 ### YNAB-style zero based budgeting

 Basically, YNAB allows you to assign each of your coin to a "permanent" budget, that you would replenish once your salary arrives.
 This way, zero based budgeting is about giving all your coins a goal and leaving no coin behind.
 Since Firefly III is fundamentally different, it will not be possible for Firefly III to support this.
+If you want, you can read my opinion on [zero based budgeting](zero-based-budgeting.md).

 ### Stock and portfolio management